Ground Turkey Chili

 Mix everything together, then bring the chili to a boil.

-Reduce to a simmer, and cook gently for about 20 minutes, until the liquid has thickened slightly:
+Reduce the heat to a simmer, and cook the homemade turkey chili gently for about 20 minutes, until the liquid has thickened slightly:

-Can Turkey Chili be frozen?
-Yes, it freezes well for up to 2 months.
+Yes, it freezes well for up to 2 months in an airtight container.

-How to Make Turkey Chili in the Crockpot: This recipe would actually work better in an Instant Pot (affiliate), because it’s important to soften the vegetables and brown the turkey.
+This recipe would actually work better in an Instant Pot (affiliate), because it’s important to soften the vegetables and brown the turkey.
+Saute as directed, then cook on high pressure for 5 minutes.
 If using a crockpot, I recommend softening the vegetables and browning the turkey first, then place all ingredients in the slow cooker on low for 2 hours.

 For the Turkey Chili: